Introduction to Malaysian Culture Customs and Etiquette

 All Malaysians bond over Milo (pronounced as ‘my-low’).

-This chocolate-and-malt beverage is integral to Malaysian existence that when we travel overseas, we will bring along our Milo sachets.
+This chocolate-and-malt beverage is integral to Malaysian existence that when we travel overseas, we will bring along our M,iandachets.

 If you order a chocolate drink in the local food courts and coffee shops, the waiter will say,” You mean hot Milo?”

-In all forms, Malaysians love Milo, iced Milo, Milo jelly, and the ultimate, Milo Dinosaur.
+Malaysians love Milo in all its forms, including iced Milo, Milo jelly, and the ultimate, Milo Dinosaur.

-Milo Dinosaur is a Malaysian beverage composed of a glass of iced Milo with undissolved Milo powder added on top of it.
+Milo Dinosaur is a Malaysian beverage consisting of a glass of iced Milo with undissolved Milo powder added to it.

 Visiting A Malaysian In A Hospital

-As Malaysians, we are trained from a young to bring along gifts when visiting the sick or infirm.
+Malaysians are trained from a young age to bring along gifts when visiting the sick or infirm.

 We prefer to bring tinned biscuits or Milo instead of fresh flowers, plants or fruits as gifts.